We live in a world where drugs exist to treat many conditions that seemed untouchable in the past.

 Some questions to ask:

 - How exactly does this drug work in my body?
-What potential side effects may I experience?
+What potential side effects could I experience?

 - Can I take this medication with my other prescriptions?
 If so, should I take it at a different time than my other medications?